WhissleAI/meta-asr/scripts/legal_india/data/README_ADK.md

-# Google ADK YouTube Agent
+# Google ADK YouTube Data Downloader

-This project provides an intelligent, agent-based system for searching YouTube and downloading video transcripts using Google's Agent Development Kit (ADK) and the Gemini family of models.
+This project provides an intelligent, agent-based system for searching and downloading YouTube data using Google's Agent Development Kit (ADK) and the Gemini family of models.

-The agent follows a conversational workflow to first find relevant videos based on a user's query and then, upon user confirmation, downloads the transcripts for those videos.
+It has been designed as a robust data collection tool that can search for videos (either across all of YouTube or within a specific channel), download media files (video and/or transcripts), and automatically upload them to a Google Cloud Storage bucket.

 ## 🚀 Features

 -   **Agentic Workflow**: Utilizes Google ADK for a robust, multi-step, tool-based workflow.
--   **Gemini-Powered**: Leverages the tool-calling capabilities of Gemini models to orchestrate tasks.
+-   **Gemini-Powered**: Leverages the tool-calling capabilities of the `gemini-2.5-pro` model to orchestrate complex tasks.
--   **Conversational Interaction**: Engages in a simple, two-step conversation to search and then download.
--   **Specialized Tools**: Clean separation of concerns with dedicated tools for YouTube search and transcript downloading.
--   **Easy to Use**: Simplified command-line interface for easy execution.
--   **Secure**: Manages API keys via environment variables or a `.env` file.
+-   **Advanced Search**:
+    -   Search globally across YouTube with a text query.
+    -   Restrict searches to a specific channel using its handle (e.g., `SupremeCourtofIndia-1950`).
+    -   Filter search results by country/region (e.g., `IN` for India).
+-   **Flexible Downloads**:
+    -   Download video files (`.mp4`), transcripts (`.vtt`), or both.
+    -   Control the number of parallel downloads to avoid rate-limiting issues.
+-   **Rich Metadata**:
+    -   Fetches detailed metadata for each video (description, view count, likes, etc.).
+    -   Saves this data in a `metadata.json` file alongside each downloaded video.
+-   **Cloud Integration**: Automatically uploads all downloaded files (videos, transcripts, and metadata) to a specified Google Cloud Storage (GCS) bucket.

 ## 📋 Requirements

 ### System
 -   Python 3.9+
+-   Google Cloud SDK (`gcloud` CLI) for GCS authentication.
--   `yt-dlp` requires `ffmpeg` to be installed for some operations.
+-   `ffmpeg` is required by `yt-dlp` for some video processing operations.

 ### Python Dependencies
 All required Python packages are listed in `requirements_agent.txt`.